DCC-UAB/dlnn-project_ia-group_05/Pixtales/Image_captioning_with_attention/README.md

 - Learning rate: 1e-4
 - Number of LSTM layers: 1
 - Scheduler: With gamma = 0.9 and step_size = 1
-- Dropout: Included in various RNN layers
+- Dropout: Included in RNN layer
 - Batch normalization: Not included

 ## Guided Run-through